CONVECTION OVENS VS. MICROWAVES: KEY DIFFERENCES

-Preparing meals at home can be a rewarding experience for you and your family.
-However, it can also be time-consuming and challenging, especially if you don't have the right appliances.
 Two common kitchen appliances are convection ovens and microwaves, each with its own unique set of benefits.
 Use this article to explore the differences between convection ovens and microwaves to help you choose the right appliance for your cooking needs.

 WHAT’S THE DIFFERENCE BETWEEN A MICROWAVE AND CONVECTION OVEN?

 When it comes to choosing between a microwave and a convection oven, there are a few key differences to consider.
 The main differences lie in capacity, heating methods, preheating options and cooking capabilities.
-When analyzing convection ovens vs microwaves, it's important to consider the following factors:
+When analyzing convection ovens vs. microwaves, it's important to consider the following factors:

 CAPACITY

 One of the main differences between microwaves and convection ovens is their size and capacity.
 Microwaves are generally compact and available in various sizes, from countertop models to over-the-range models.
-Convection ovens come in a range of sizes, from compact countertop models to the traditional larger models able to accommodate multiple dishes at once.
+Typically, microwave capacities range between 0.5-2.2 cu. ft.

 Your cooking needs and space availability should be considered when deciding between a microwave and convection oven.
+Because microwaves are a smaller appliance, they can only cook smaller portions of leftovers or frozen food at one time, while standard convection ovens can cook multiple dishes at once.
 You should also ensure, if choosing a full-size convection oven, that the appliance you pick fits the dimensions of your stove or built-in oven space.

 HEATING METHODS

 The heating methods for a convection oven and a microwave are vastly different.
 Microwaves use electromagnetic waves to heat food, while convection ovens use a fan and heating element to circulate hot air around the oven cavity.
-Microwaves offer different power levels and settings to help cook or reheat food, while convection ovens have the ability to bake, roast and broil food with the option of convection cooking for fast and even cooking across multiple racks.

 PREHEATING OPTIONS

 Before you can bake, roast or broil in a convection oven, you have to preheat the oven’s interior.
 Preheating a convection oven allows you to select your cooking temperature and allow the oven to reach that temperature before you begin cooking.
-Microwaves don’t require preheating before use, and cooking temperatures are determined by the setting and power level you select.
+This does, however, affect the time it takes to achieve a finished product.

 COOKING CAPABILITIES